If you’re looking to save money on your next car purchase, “beige” just might be the ticket to a little extra green.

 - Pink: 1% more likely

-All the colors that are less likely to offer a deal are:
+The colors found to be less likely to offer a deal are:

 - Orange: 20.4% less likely to offer a deal